nbaetge/naames_bioav_ms/NAAMES_DOC_Remin_Bioassays.md

   - Estimating the cell abundance captured on the 0.3 µm GF75 filters (whole water - filtrate, cells L<sup>-1</sup>)
-  - Dividing the GF75 POC or PON value (µmol C or N L<sup>-1</sup>) (see Bacterial\_Carbon.Rmd) by the cell abundance on the GF75 filter, then applying the subsequent conversions
+  - Dividing the GF75 POC or PON value (µmol C or N L<sup>-1</sup>) by the cell abundance on the GF75 filter, then applying the subsequent conversions

-The GF75 POC data is tidied before calculations are made (e.g renaming bottle identifiers so they are congruent with datasets to be merged with, duplicating values for initial timepoints where one POC value was taken for replicate bottles).
+The GF75 POC data are tidied before calculations are made (e.g renaming bottle identifiers so they are congruent with datasets to be merged with, duplicating values for initial timepoints where one POC value was taken for replicate bottles).
 For ease, initial POC and cell abundance